Link:http://anthro.palomar.edu/evolve/evolve_2.htm

 Having given up on a medicine as a future career, Charles Darwin's father then sent him to Cambridge University in 1828 to pursue an ordinary degreeprogram with the goal of later becoming an Anglican parson.
 In Cambridge his life's direction continued its radical change.
 He became very interested in the scientific ideas of the geologist Adam Sedgwick and the naturalist John Henslow with whom he spent considerable time collecting specimens from the countryside around the university.
 At this time in his life, Darwin apparently rejected the concept of biological evolution, just as his mentors Sedgwick and Henslow did.
 However, Darwin had been exposed to the ideas of Lamarck about evolution earlier while he was a student in Edinburgh.

-Photo of Captain Robert Fitzroy in civilian clothes Captain Robert Firzroy 1805-1865
+Captain Robert Firzroy 1805-1865

 Charles Darwin

-1809-1882
+1809-1882 |

 Following graduation from Cambridge in 1831 with a Bachelor of Arts degree, Darwin was clearly more interested in biology and geology than he was in a clerical career.
 Fortunately, John Henslow was able to help him secure a berth on a British Navy mapping expedition that was going around the world on what would ultimately become a nearly five year long voyage.
 Initially, Darwin's father refused to allow him to go but was eventually persuaded by Charles and even agreed to pay for his passage and for that of his man servant on the journey.
 They sailed two days after Christmas in 1831 aboard the survey ship H.M.S.
 Beagle with Darwin acting as an unpaid naturalist and gentleman companion for the aristocratic captain, Robert Fitzroy.
 Darwin was 22 years old at the time, and Fitzroy was only 4 years older.
 The Beagle was a compact 90 foot long ship with a crew of 74.
 There was little space, even for the captain.
 Darwin shared a cramped 10 X 11 foot cabin with two other men, a cabin boy, and their belongings.
 Because of the Beagle's design and small size, it was generally thought by naval men that it was ill suited for the rough seas it would encounter, especially at the southern tip of South America.
 Darwin frequently suffered from sea sickness on the voyage.
 Fortunately, he was able to spend most of the time on land exploring.
 In fact, he was at sea for only 18 months during the nearly 5 years of the expedition.

 Captain Fitzroy was interested in advancing science and was especially drawn to geology.
 He had a surprisingly good library of over 400 books onboard the Beagle that he made available to Darwin.
 It was during the beginning of the voyage that Darwin read the first volumes of Charles Lyell's "Principles of Geology" and became convinced by his proof that uniformitarianism provided the correct understanding of the earth's geological history.
 This intellectual preparation, along with his research on the voyage, was critical in leading Darwin to later accept evolution.
-Especially important was his 5 weeks long visit to the Galápagos Islands click this icon to hear the preceding term pronounced in the Eastern Pacific Ocean.
+Especially important was his 5 weeks long visit to the Galápagos Islands in the Eastern Pacific Ocean.
 It was there that he made the observations that eventually led him to comprehend what causes plants and animals to evolve, but he apparently did not clearly formulate his views on this until 1837.
 At the time he left the Galápagos Islands, he apparently still believed in a traditional Biblical creation of all life forms.

 H.M.S.
 Beagle

-(90.3 ft long, 24.5 ft. wide)
+(90.3 ft long, 24.5 ft. wide) |

 Five year voyage of H.M.S.
 Beagle (1831-1836)